SIGPLAN/SIGPLAN.github.io/Cares.md

 [acm-abuse]: https://www.acm.org/publications/policies/coercion-and-abuse
 [acm-roles]: https://www.acm.org/publications/policies/roles-and-responsibilities

 If a violation of any of these policies occur, ACM urges reporting the incident to the event chair or to ACM leadership, as indicated on those webpages.
-You may report violations using the following forms:
+You may also report violations using the following forms:

 * Report an ethics violation [here](https://services.acm.org/ethics/report.cfm).
 * Report harassment, discrimination, intimidation, or violence [here](https://services.acm.org/harass/harassForm.cfm).